Untitled

 Have fun...

 P.S.-I made some of that game up myself.
-I'm so proud of myself.
+I'm so proud of myself.:)

 Khatruman

-Originally posted by The Enchanter
+The Enchanter said:

 I love playing games with my cards.
 I have the Lord of the Rings deck that comes with a game but I'm not satified with it.
 But Iove to play tarot war.

 I made some of that game up myself.
-I'm so proud of myself.
+I'm so proud of myself.:)

 That sounds really cool... might try to get some folks to play that... thanks..